codebox/zen.sh/README.md

 # zen.sh
 A shell script meditation timer for macOS.
+The script should also work on Linux with only minimal changes (just replace `afplay` with whatever command-line mp3 player you have on your system).

 To begin a session simply run the script along with the number of minutes you wish to practice for.
 For example, to start a 30 minute session:

     zen.sh 30